-Join Richard Harrington for an in-depth discussion in this video Color correcting and keyframing, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Color correcting and keyframing, part of Time-Lapse Video: Shooting From a Window.

 …Now that the clips are in and loaded, we can create some keyframes.…You can manually do this, but one of the benefits of…LRTimelapse is it's fairly intelligent at determining where keyframes are needed.…A keyframe is animation term.…And essentially it describes a major position.…In the world of traditional cell animation,…the animator would draw out the keyframe.…Such as maybe the hero's hands being up.…And then they would draw the next position, of the hands down.…What would happen is the assistants would go in and draw all of…the in between frames, a process called tweening, and they would fill that in.…